Geo25rey/ipmail/README.md

 # InterPlanetary Mail
 InterPlanetary Mail (IPMail) is a decentralized email alternative, which uses IPFS to send and receive encrypted messages.

+Download the latest build [here](https://github.com/Geo25rey/ipmail/actions?query=is%3Acompleted+branch%3Amaster+workflow%3ABuild).
+Note that to download these builds you must be logged in to your GitHub account.

 ## Building
 1) Install the go compiler [here](https://golang.org/dl/) or from your favorite package manager.
 2) Run `./build.sh`<br/>